CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/20-integration-guides/14-adcs/05-winrm-configuration.md

 ## WinRM encryption

+By default, WinRM will fail to work when running over an unencrypted channel.
+Using WinRM with TLS is the recommended option as it works with all authentication options, but requires a certificate to be created and used on the WinRM listener.

+The certificate can be created using the `New-SelfSignedCertificate` cmdlet, or by using the `certreq` command to create a certificate request and then submitting it to a Certificate Authority (CA).
+If in a domain environment, ADCS can create a certificate for the host that is issued by the domain itself.

+If using HTTPS is not an option, then WinRM can be used with encrypted payload when the authentication option is `NTLM`, `Kerberos` or `CredSSP`.
+The message-level encryption is not used when running over HTTPS because the encryption uses the more secure TLS protocol instead.

 ## WinRM configuration

 To configure Windows Remote Management (WinRM), run the following command from an elevated PowerShell console: